shrimpcast/shrimpcast/README.md

 - **Fast and lightweight**
 - **Flexible and highly customizable**
 - **Battle-tested with hundreds of concurrent users**
+  - Tested with:
+     - 700 unique users
+     - Throughput of 4 Gbps
 - **Out-of-the-box Cloudflare support**

 ## Installation